arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

 - `move-filters-up`: will appear if a *FilterNode* was moved up in a plan.
 The intention of this rule is to move filters up in the processing pipeline as far as possible (ideally out of inner loops) so they filter results as early as possible.
-- `sort-in-values`: will appear when the values used as right-hand side of an `IN` operator will be pre-sorted using an extra function call.
-Pre-sorting the comparison array allows using a binary search in-list lookup with a logarithmic complexity instead of the default linear complexity in-list lookup.
+- `optimize-subqueries`: will appear when optimizations are applied to a subquery.
+The optimizer rule will add a *LIMIT* statement to qualifying subqueries to make them return less data.
+Another optimization performed by this rule is to modify the result value of subqueries in case only the number of subquery results is checked later.
+  This saves copying the document data from the subquery to the outer scope and may enable follow-up optimizations.
+- `optimize-traversals`: will appear if either the edge or path output variable in an AQL traversal was optimized away, or if a *FILTER* condition from the query was moved in the *TraversalNode* for early pruning of results.
+- `patch-update-statements`: will appear if an *UpdateNode* or *ReplaceNode* was patched to not buffer its input completely, but to process it in smaller batches.
+The rule will fire for an *UPDATE* or *REPLACE* query that is fed by a full collection scan or an index scan only, and that does not use any other collections, indexes, subqueries or traversals.
+- `propagate-constant-attributes`: will appear when a constant value was inserted into a filter condition, replacing a dynamic attribute value.
+- `reduce-extraction-to-projection`: will appear when an *EnumerationCollectionNode* or an *IndexNode* that would have extracted an entire document was modified to return only a projection of each document.
+Projections are limited to at most 5 different document attributes.
+This optimizer rule is specific for the RocksDB storage engine.
+- `remove-collect-variables`: will appear if an *INTO* clause was removed from a *COLLECT* statement because the result of *INTO* is not used.
+May also appear if a result of a *COLLECT* statement's *AGGREGATE* variables is not used.
+- `remove-filter-covered-by-index`: will appear if a *FilterNode* was removed or replaced because the filter condition is already covered by an *IndexNode*.
-- `remove-unnecessary-filters`: will appear if a *FilterNode* was removed or replaced.
+- `remove-filter-covered-by-traversal`: will appear if a *FilterNode* was removed or replaced because the filter condition is already covered by an *TraversalNode*.
-  *FilterNode*s whose filter condition will always evaluate to *true* will be removed from the plan, whereas *FilterNode* that will never let any results pass will be replaced with a *NoResultsNode*.
 - `remove-redundant-calculations`: will appear if redundant calculations (expressions with the exact same result) were found in the query.
 The optimizer rule will then replace references to the redundant expressions with a single reference, allowing other optimizer rules to remove the then-unneeded *CalculationNode*s.
+- `remove-redundant-or`: will appear if multiple *OR* conditions for the same variable or attribute were combined into a single condition.
+- `remove-redundant-sorts`: will appear if multiple *SORT* statements can be merged into fewer sorts.
+- `remove-sort-rand`: will appear when a *SORT RAND()* expression is removed by moving the random iteration into an *EnumerateCollectionNode*.
+This optimizer rule is specific for the MMFiles storage engine.
 - `remove-unnecessary-calculations`: will appear if *CalculationNode*s were removed from the query.
 The rule will removed all calculations whose result is not referenced in the query (note that this may be a consequence of applying other optimizations).
-- `remove-redundant-sorts`: will appear if multiple *SORT* statements can be merged into fewer sorts.
-- `interchange-adjacent-enumerations`: will appear if a query contains multiple *FOR* statements whose order were permuted.
-Permutation of *FOR* statements is performed because it may enable further optimizations by other rules.
-- `remove-collect-variables`: will appear if an *INTO* clause was removed from a *COLLECT* statement because the result of *INTO* is not used.
-May also appear if a result of a *COLLECT* statement's *AGGREGATE* variables is not used.
-- `propagate-constant-attributes`: will appear when a constant value was inserted into a filter condition, replacing a dynamic attribute value.
+- `remove-unnecessary-filters`: will appear if a *FilterNode* was removed or replaced.
+  *FilterNode*s whose filter condition will always evaluate to *true* will be removed from the plan, whereas *FilterNode* that will never let any results pass will be replaced with a *NoResultsNode*.
+- `replace-function-with-index`: will appear when a deprecated index function such as `FULLTEXT`, `NEAR`, `WITHIN` or `WITHIN_RECTANGLE` is replaced with a regular subquery.
 - `replace-or-with-in`: will appear if multiple *OR*-combined equality conditions on the same variable or attribute were replaced with an *IN* condition.
-- `remove-redundant-or`: will appear if multiple *OR* conditions for the same variable or attribute were combined into a single condition.
-- `use-indexes`: will appear when an index is used to iterate over a collection.
-  As a consequence, an *EnumerateCollectionNode* was replaced with an *IndexNode* in the plan.
-- `remove-filter-covered-by-index`: will appear if a *FilterNode* was removed or replaced because the filter condition is already covered by an *IndexNode*.
-- `remove-filter-covered-by-traversal`: will appear if a *FilterNode* was removed or replaced because the filter condition is already covered by an *TraversalNode*.
-- `use-index-for-sort`: will appear if an index can be used to avoid a *SORT* operation.
-If the rule was applied, a *SortNode* was removed from the plan.
-- `move-calculations-down`: will appear if a *CalculationNode* was moved down in a plan.
-  The intention of this rule is to move calculations down in the processing pipeline as far as possible (below *FILTER*, *LIMIT* and *SUBQUERY* nodes) so they are executed as late as possible and not before their results are required.
-- `patch-update-statements`: will appear if an *UpdateNode* or *ReplaceNode* was patched to not buffer its input completely, but to process it in smaller batches.
-The rule will fire for an *UPDATE* or *REPLACE* query that is fed by a full collection scan or an index scan only, and that does not use any other collections, indexes, subqueries or traversals.
-- `optimize-traversals`: will appear if either the edge or path output variable in an AQL traversal was optimized away, or if a *FILTER* condition from the query was moved in the *TraversalNode* for early pruning of results.
-- `inline-subqueries`: will appear when a subquery was pulled out in its surrounding scope, e.g. `FOR x IN (FOR y IN collection FILTER y.value >= 5 RETURN y.test) RETURN x.a` would become `FOR tmp IN collection FILTER tmp.value >= 5 LET x = tmp.test RETURN x.a`
-- `geo-index-optimizer`: will appear when a geo index is utilized.
-- `replace-function-with-index`: will appear when a deprecated index function such as `FULLTEXT`, `NEAR`, `WITHIN` or `WITHIN_RECTANGLE` is replaced with a regular subquery.
-- `fuse-filters`: will appear if the optimizer merges adjacent FILTER nodes together into a single FILTER node
 - `simplify-conditions`: will appear if the optimizer replaces parts in a CalculationNode's expression with simpler expressions
-- `remove-sort-rand`: will appear when a *SORT RAND()* expression is removed by moving the random iteration into an *EnumerateCollectionNode*.
-This optimizer rule is specific for the MMFiles storage engine.
-- `reduce-extraction-to-projection`: will appear when an *EnumerationCollectionNode* or an *IndexNode* that would have extracted an entire document was modified to return only a projection of each document.
-Projections are limited to at most 5 different document attributes.
-This optimizer rule is specific for the RocksDB storage engine.
-- `optimize-subqueries`: will appear when optimizations are applied to a subquery.
-The optimizer rule will add a *LIMIT* statement to qualifying subqueries to make them return less data.
-Another optimization performed by this rule is to modify the result value of subqueries in case only the number of subquery results is checked later.
-  This saves copying the document data from the subquery to the outer scope and may enable follow-up optimizations.
+- `sort-in-values`: will appear when the values used as right-hand side of an `IN` operator will be pre-sorted using an extra function call.
+Pre-sorting the comparison array allows using a binary search in-list lookup with a logarithmic complexity instead of the default linear complexity in-list lookup.
 - `sort-limit`: will appear when a *SortNode* is followed by a *LimitNode* with no intervening nodes that may change the element count (e.g. a *FilterNode* which could not be moved before the sort, or a source node like *EnumerateCollectionNode*).